WFP (World Food Programme)

 WFP in UN City

-The WFP Nordic Office is located in UN City, a strategic entry point to WFP’s Nordic government partners – combined the 4th largest overall donors to WFP and top donors of flexible funding.
+The WFP Nordic Office is an entry point to WFP’s Nordic government partners – combined the 3rd largest overall donors to WFP and top donors of flexible funding.

-Through advocacy and outreach, WFP Nordic Office seeks to highlight the strategic role and crucial importance of its Nordic government partners and communicate the impact in the field and results achieved together, whether through flexible or earmarked contributions.
-The aim is to safeguard and further build informed constituencies and enabling environments that will strengthen the public and political will to achieve SDG2, zero hunger.
+Through advocacy and communication, WFP Nordic Office seeks to highlight the strategic role and crucial importance of its Nordic government partners and communicate the impact in the field and results achieved together, whether through flexible or earmarked contributions.
+Through engagement with key stakeholders, the office further works to safeguard and build informed constituencies and enabling environments that will strengthen the public and political will to achieve SDG2, zero hunger.